 As explained above, the Norma Group had no viable home or third-country market.
 Thus, we used CV as the basis for calculating NV.
 In accordance with section 773(e) of the Act, we calculated CV based on the sum of the costs of materials and fabrication employed in producing the subject merchandise, plus amounts for G&A expenses, interest, profit, selling expenses, and U.S. packing costs.
-We calculated profit rates and indirect selling expenses using ratios derived from the financial statement of Tirupati Forge Limited (Tirupati Forge).
-We used this financial statement because it is the only financial statement on the record of an Indian producer of identical merchandise that did not receive export subsidies Commerce has previously found to be countervailable.
-Furthermore, Tirupati Forge appears to have a significant home market sales base.
+In accordance with 773(e)(2)(A) of the Act and 19 CFR 351.405(b)(1), we based selling expenses and profit for the Norma Group on the amounts Gupta incurred and realized in connection with the production and sale of the foreign like product in the ordinary course of trade in the comparison market.
 We also added U.S. direct selling expenses, i.e., credit expenses, bank charges, and warranty expenses to NV.